webix-hub/docs/data/desktop/custom_component.md

 })
 ~~~

-The must-have elements for such constructor are new component's name and the component it inherits from.
+The must-have elements for such a constructor are the new component's name and the component it inherits from.
 Additional functionality can be included to your choice.

 {{snippet
 Editable List